-- 61. (1) Where a person has made a complaint to the Society, and the Council has determined - (a) that a formal investigation is not necessary; or - (b) that no sufficient cause for a formal investigation exists but that the advocate and solicitor should be ordered to pay a penalty, that person may, if he is dissatisfied with that determination, within 14 days of being notified of it, apply to a Judge under this paragraph.
+- 61. (1) Where a person has made a complaint to the Society, and the Council has determined - (a) that a formal investigation is not necessary; or - (b) that no sufficient cause for a formal investigation exists but that the advocate and solicitor should be ordered to pay a penalty,

-- (2) Such an application shall be made by originating summons and shall be accompanied by an affidavit or affidavits of the facts constituting the basis of the complaint and by a copy of the complaint originally made to the Society together with a copy of the Council's reasons in writing supplied to the applicant under paragraph 51(4). - (3) The application accompanied by copy of each of the documents referred to in sub-paragraph (2) shall be served on the Society. - (4) At the hearing of the application, Judge may make an order - (a) affirming the determination of the Council; or and such order for the payment of costs as may be just.
+- (2) Such an application shall be made by originating summons and shall be accompanied by an affidavit or affidavits of the facts constituting the basis of the complaint and by a copy of the complaint originally made to the Society together with a copy of the Council's reasons in writing supplied to the applicant under paragraph 51(4). - (3) The application accompanied by a copy of each of the documents referred to in sub-paragraph (2) shall be served on the Society. - (4) At the hearing of the application, Judge may make an order - (a) affirming the determination of the Council; or - (b) directing the Society to apply to the Chief Justice for the appointment of a Disciplinary Committee, and such order for the payment of costs as may be just.